reubenjohn/multiagent_envs/README.md

 1. Hotspots form as the city grows.
 2. Roads are built towards the most deprived hotspots.
 3. Vehicles navigate towards randomly assigned goals.
+4. Out of the box classical AI implementation for vehicles to respect road safety.

 **To Do**
 1. Have vehicles respect safe distance